GrzegorzFryger/KindergartenSystem-client/README.md

 To run project over SSL You need to generate trusted certificate.
 In cert folder You will find all necessities.

+To run all bat file You need to have Administrator privileges

 First run make-cert.bat to generate certificate, it will save in cert directory.
 Now You are ready to run project over SSL but browser will recognise connection as not trusted.